nao1215/sqly/README.md

 $ sqly
 sqly v0.5.0 (work in progress)

-enter "SQL query" or "sqly command that beginning with a dot".
+enter "SQL query" or "sqly command that begins with a dot".
 .help print usage, .exit exit sqly.

 sqly> .help